What do you think it means to be a product owner — not simply the product manager, but a true product owner?

 Review with your engineering team, not just the backlog but also your strategic roadmap.
 Give them your big-picture plans and let them review your strategic roadmap.
 Doing this you’ll get a lot more value from your sprint planning sessions than just giving engineering a to-do list.

-Value of bringing a roadmap to your meetings:
+Value of bringing an agile roadmap to your meetings:

 - Tap into your development team’s collective creativity (even genius), and discover new ways to get things done.

 - Get your engineers more enthused about their work.
 They’ll see how the small items they’re working on for this sprint will be serving the product’s long-term health and creating a better user experience.

 There’s a strong correlation between your roadmap and your team’s human capital.
 The high-level nature of your product roadmap makes it the perfect tool for communicating the meaning behind the work at hand.
 Tap into the bigger picture with the help of your roadmap, and increase your chances of striking a chord with the people pushing your product forward.

 You hear stories all the time of engineers coming up with innovative ideas for their companies’ products.
 That phenomenon can happen in any organization—assuming the product owner sets the stage for it.
 This includes inviting the development team into the strategic conversation.
 Use the tools at your disposal to constantly remind your entire team what it’s all for, and the genius will follow.

 All of which is to say you can’t simply put in general requirements and send your developers off to work in a silo until they’ve built a completed product (or finished an epic or story).
 You need to be right there with them at every step.